bitcointranscripts/bitcointranscripts/tabconf/2024/supercharging-transactions-with-async-payjoin.md

 This is one key way that it's distinct from Coinjoin.
 In a Coinjoin, it's identifiable as a Coinjoin, so you can kind of just take that and say, okay, you know, these guys are doing their own thing, and maybe we can try to track the people that are doing Coinjoins.
 You kind of out yourself as a Coinjoiner, as a person who wants to protect your privacy, ooh, you know.
-But when you pay join, it's not obvious who is actually doing the Payjoins, right?
+But when you Payjoin, it's not obvious who is actually doing the Payjoins, right?
 Which transactions are Payjoins?
 Because they look like normal transactions.
 Which means that if you're an analysis company, you begin to not be able to trust the validity of your analysis.